colloqi/piSignage/README.md

 ## Advanced Setup
 We recommend using basic setup.
 For "advanced" users with raspbian SD card, refer following instructions.
 In case of difficulty do get in touch with us.

+A.Connect keyboard and mouse to pi.

-Use raspi-config for configuration and do the following
+B.Use raspi-config for configuration and do the following
   1. Change User password for default User(pi) and chose password as "pi"
   2. Enable Boot to Desktop/Scratch and select "Boot to Desktop"
   3. Select Advanced Options and Enable SSH

-Connect keyboard and mouse.
+  4. Expand the File System
+  5. Save and Reboot the pi

+C.Install piSignage Software by doing the following.
   1. Open Terminal app either by clicking the icon or from the Menu->Accessories-Terminal
   2. Issue the following commands on local terminal (DO NOT do this from ssh as it may timeout)
   3. Make sure network is connected (Ethernet Cable or wifi)